friskfly/gulp-trailing-comma/README.md

 Since IE 6 and IE 7 complains about trailing commas by simply refusing to execute code.

-It uses `esprima` for parseing js source file.
+It uses `esprima` for parsing js source file.

 ##usage